bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

     Make sure that your project is converted to a Maven project!

     Only dependencies with the scope :code:`compile`, :code:`system` and :code:`runtime` are copied.
-To reduce the size of your ivy archive, make sure that your dependencies are configured correctly:
+To reduce the size of your Ivy archive, make sure that your dependencies are configured correctly:

       * Mark test dependencies with the scope :code:`test`